ChristinaLK/swc-lessons/git/git-notes.md

 > Pause for note-taking, review, questions.

+Have everyone clone their neighbors remote repository

+$git clone (https:// ... )

+Add some sort of file (add/commit)

 ###Conflicts

-Review: remotes, pushing, pulling// fork.
+Review: remotes, pushing, pulling // fork.
 Draw a diagram on the board.
 Get everyone into original shell directory (?).
 There should be a remote called origin and a remote called something else in your own directory.
 Have everyone pull from her directory, push to backup